Chuka Nestor Emezue

 Rush University College of Nursing

-Chuka Nestor Emezue (pronounced Choo‑Kah • A‑May‑Zu‑Way) — I'm an Assistant Professor of Women, Children, and Family Nursing and the John L. and Helen Kellogg Endowed Faculty Scholar at Rush University, College of Nursing.
-I hold a Ph.D. in Nursing Science, a master’s degree in Public Health (MPH), and a master's degree in Public Affairs (MPA), all from my alma mater, the University of Missouri-Columbia.
-And a B.Sc. in Biochemistry from Nigeria.
+My name is Chuka Nestor Emezue (pronounced Choo‑Kah • A‑May‑Zu‑Way).
+I am an Assistant Professor in the Department of Women, Children, and Family Nursing at Rush University College of Nursing and the John L. and Helen Kellogg Endowed Faculty Scholar.
+I trained in nursing science, public health, and public policy, earning a PhD in Nursing Science, a Master of Public Health, and a Master of Public Affairs from the University of Missouri.
+I first studied Biochemistry in Nigeria.

-My work is inspired by Frederick Douglass’s astute observation:
+My work is inspired by Frederick Douglass’s astute quote:

 CURRENT PROJECTS